Festival office opening hours

 West Midlands Showground, Berwick Road, Shrewsbury, SY1 2PF (do not post anything to this address).

-There is wheelchair access at most venues and viewing spaces in both main concert marquees.
 Our stewards will do all they can to ensure you enjoy the festival, just shout if you need any help.
 Battery charging is available for electric scooters and wheelchairs; arrangements can be made with our campsite wardens and a donation to Hope House would be greatly appreciated.
 Please be aware that we will do our level best to keep your equipment safe but we can’t be held responsible for any loss or damage.
-You will need a Radar Key to use the toilet and shower facilities; these can be hired from our onsite ticket office at £10 each.
+You may need a Radar Key to use the toilet and shower facilities; these can be hired from our onsite ticket office at £10 each.

 Babies and children